Sugaring (epilation)

 Sugaring, sugar waxing, or Persian waxing is a method of hair removal that has been in use since 1900 BC.
 Historically, sugar was confined to the regions surrounding Persia until the first millennium AD.
 As a result, it is speculated that honey was the first sugaring agent.
 Sugaring was also known as sukkar or ḥalawa in the Middle East, as ağda in Turkey, and as moum in Iran.

 Sugaring is often compared to standard waxing.
 During the process, a sugaring substrate sticks to and essentially removes hair without attaching to the skin, making it far less painful than waxing.
-The substrate can be applied at room temperature or heated to a lukewarm temperature, minimizing the risk of burns.
+The substrate can be applied at room temperature or heated to a tepid temperature, minimizing the risk of burns.
 For this reason, sugaring is generally preferred over waxing when it comes to removing hair from larger areas of skin.
 If someone has sensitive skin, sugaring can nevertheless result in skin irritation and reaction.
 However, this can sometimes be prevented by taking an antihistamine.
 Sugar itself is otherwise hypoallergenic.

 There are some distinct differences between home and professional-use sugar paste.
 The majority of store-bought products contain wax, while homemade pastes often utilize sugar and other natural ingredients.